jkunder/traceroute/README.md

     User can optionally specify a --tcp option which uses TCP SYN packets instead of ICMP echo requests.

 ## Build Instructions
-Either use containerized build or build on a Linux host
+Either use containerized build or build on a Linux host.
+The traceroute binary is generated in the build directory. "build/traceroute"

 ### Containerized build
 ```